LIVE DELIVERY GUARANTEED

 It's important to note that these release rates serve as general guidelines and may vary based on the specific pest species, the crop or plant being treated, and level of infestation.
 Proper monitoring of the infestation and the subsequent effectiveness of the released beneficial insect population is crucial for determining the success of the biological control strategy.

-Make use of Gardening Zone's Hanging Release Boxes for a clean and efficient method of deploying predatory mites.
-These release boxes are designed to concentrate the mites specifically on infested areas, allowing for targeted pest control without any mess.
+Make use of Gardening Zone's Hanging Release Boxes for a clean and efficient method of deploying predators.
+These release boxes are designed to concentrate predators specifically on infested areas, allowing for targeted pest control without any mess.
+They also help to keep your product dry.

 Predatory mites are susceptible to pesticides.
 Avoid spraying plants one week before or after releasing predators.
 Some materials may be toxic to predators for up to four weeks.